Wild Hog Regulations in Mississippi

 Feed/bait may be used to take wild hogs.
-Any food of food products may be used year round for the purpose of taking wild hogs with the following exceptions:
+Any food or food products may be used year-round for the purpose of taking wild hogs with the following exceptions:

-- Grain or grain products may be used, if placed inside any legally designed live-capture-type trapping device for the sole purpose of trapping wild hogs.
+- Grain or grain products may be placed on the ground, if placed inside any legally designed live-capture-type trapping device for the sole purpose of trapping wild hogs.

 - There are no poisons or toxic baits labeled for legal use to take pigs or wild hogs in the United States.
 Placement of poisons and toxic materials for the purpose of killing any wildlife and domestic animals inconsistent with label instructions may constitute state and federal violations and fines and punishment.

 No meat or other part of a wild hog may be sold without having first been inspected and approved by the U.S. Department of Agriculture and/or the Mississippi Department of Agriculture and Commerce pursuant to the laws, rules, and regulations of those entities.